Hennessy Hammocks are indispensable components of an ultralight camping kit.

-The Appalachian Trail and Pacific Crest Trail are the testing grounds for the newest ultralight camping equipment in the United States!
+The Appalachian Trail and Pacific Crest Trail were the testing grounds for the best ultralight camping equipment in the United States!

 Hammock campers at Kennedy Meadows on the Pacific Crest Trail in 2002- Other hikers called them "Ewoks" because they sleep in the trees. (photo - Meadow Ed)

-When every ounce counts, the 1 lb.
+When travelling ultralight and every ounce counts, the 1 lb.
 15 oz.
-Ultralight Backpacker Asym is a winner, lightening your pack by 5- 7 lbs. by replacing heftier tents and eliminating the need for bulky sleeping pads.
+Ultralite Backpacker Asym hammock is a winner, lightening your pack by 5- 7 lbs. by replacing heftier tents and eliminating the need for bulky sleeping pads.
 The tree-covered, sloping terrain of the trail is perfect for camping hammocks.
 Many hikers prefer sleeping out in their Hennessy to a night in the trail-side shelters which are continually becoming more crowded and noisy.
 The tree hugger straps protect trees from rope burns and, unlike a tent, hammocks do not leave footprints on the ground and no leveling or trenching is needed.

 The goal of Hennessy Hammock is to produce the lightest, most comfortable camping hammocks on the market.
 Hennessy Hammocks are built with the highest quality materials including the lightest, strongest, most tightly-woven fabrics available.